lbaw-admin/lbaw-develop/README.md

 The configuration will be provided as an environment variable to your container on execution time**.
 This prevents anyone else but us from running your container with your database.

-There should be only one image per group.
+Finally, note that here should be only one image per group.
 One team member should create the image initially and add his team to the **public** repository at docker hub.
-You should provide your teacher the details for accessing your docker image, namely, docker username and repository (DOCKER_USERNAME/lbaw17GG).
+You should provide your teacher the details for accessing your docker image, namely, the docker username and repository (DOCKER_USERNAME/lbaw18GG), in case it was changed.